 In the apostle Paul’s explanation of what happens to us (and what we begin to be aware of) in our conversion, he asks, “Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.”
-(Romans 6:3-4).
+(Romans 6.3-4).

-In another epistle, Paul says that God saved us “by the washing2 of regeneration, and renewing of the Holy Ghost; Which he shed on us abundantly through Jesus Christ our Saviour” (Titus 3:5b, 6).
+In another epistle, Paul says that God saved us “by the washing2 of regeneration, and renewing of the Holy Ghost; Which he shed on us abundantly through Jesus Christ our Saviour” (Titus 3.5-6).

 Let us learn what the apostle would have us to know about the effect of Christ’s death for us, applied by the Holy Spirit within us, from Romans chapter 6.

-Firstly, we are, spiritually, crucified and buried with Christ: “Therefore we are buried with4 him by baptism into death…” (v.4a).
-By our being baptised into Christ’s death (v.3) we have our own baptism into death—in which our old nature was put to death.
-And what is dead must be buried.
-In other words: because of what Christ has accomplished for us in his death, our old fallen, spiritually dead nature was crucified and buried with him.
-By our baptism into death we are (or, our old nature was) dead and buried with Christ.
+Firstly, we are, spiritually, crucified and buried with Christ: “Therefore we are buried with3 him by baptism into death…” (v.4a).
+By our being baptised into Christ’s death (v.3) we have our own baptism into death, in which our old nature was put to death.
+And what is dead must be put away in burial.

 See how appropriate the sacrament of baptism is as an analogy for teaching and commemorating Christ’s death and what it has accomplished for us:

-As in Christ’s death, he was “made…to be sin for us” (2 Corinthians 5:21), and in his burial, the “unclean” corpse was put away (Numbers 9:9; 19:11-16);
+- As in Christ’s death, he was “made…to be sin for us” (2 Corinthians 5.21), and in his burial, the “unclean” corpse was put away (Numbers 9.9; 19.11-16);

-So, in our baptism by the Holy Spirit (symbolised by water baptism), our sins and and sinful nature are washed away (Mark 1:4; Acts 22:16).
+- So, in our baptism by the Holy Spirit, symbolised by water baptism, our sins and and sinful nature are washed away (Mark 1.4; Acts 22.16).